-There is no e-commerce business without customers, and there is no growing profit without acquiring new ones.
-For many business owners gaining new customers can feel like pure luck in a game of chance, and we understand you – we were also once in your shoes.
+There is no growing profit without customer acquisition in e-commerce.
+For many business owners gaining new customers can feel like pure luck in a game of chance, and we understand you – we were also in your shoes.

 But that is simply not true.

-While the market is unpredictable, customers do change shopping behavior, and sales can go up and down like a rollercoaster; there are some industry-proven customer acquisition methods in e-commerce.
-You will need less than 5 minutes to find out about it in this article, so make sure to read about it now and may start earning more tomorrow.
+While the market is unpredictable, customers do change shopping behavior, and sales can go up and down like a rollercoaster; there are some industry proven customer acquisition methods in e-commerce.
+You will need less than 5 minutes to find out about them in this article.

 What is customer acquisition?